arzwa/InfGenetics/doc/paper/response.md

 swamping).

 I do not think, however, that fig 4 suggests such a transition point though.
-As noted in the main text (**line numbers**), the difference between the $m=0$ and
+As noted in the main text the difference between the $m=0$ and $m=0.01$ results in fig. 4 are mostly due to the fact that the latter assumes a Gaussian distribution of migrant trait values, whereas the former assumes a fixed initial migrant trait value.
-$m=0.01$ results in fig. 4 are mostly due to the fact that the latter assumes a Gaussian distribution of migrant trait values, whereas the former assumes a fixed initial migrant trait value.
+(*"The similar trait means for weak migration suggest that establishment depends mostly on the chance pick of a well-adapted migrant (note that the $m = 0$ simulations in fig. 4 assume the initial migrant has $z = 0$, whereas the $m = 0.01$ simulations assume the initial trait value to be Gaussian)."*)

 >p.
-12: Add qualifier “as m increases” at end of last sentence in last full para- graph.
+12: Add qualifier “as $m$ increases” at end of last sentence in last full paragraph.

 Done.